georgecheil/SSH_Bruteforce/README.md

 The sshbrutethreaded.py uses the same logic and also makes use of threads for a faster solution to the attack.

-This Python script is a simple tool for attempting to perform SSH password authentication attacks on a target host.
+The sshbrute.py script is a simple tool for attempting to perform SSH password authentication attacks on a target host.
 Here's a breakdown of its functionality:

 1. **Imported Modules:**
    - `paramiko`: A library for SSH connections.